THEY CAME TOGETHER

 Elisa Iturbe, Stanley Cho, & Perry Wexelberg

-Outside Development is an architecture collaborative seeking to leverage the political nature of space, thus designing for social equity and dignity.
-We are a design and research team, considering race, class, labor, and capitalism alongisde form, proportion, and the production of urban fabric.
+Outside Development is an architectural practice seeking to leverage the political nature of space, thus designing for social equity and dignity.
+We are a design and research team, considering race, class, labor, and capitalism alongside form, proportion, and the production of urban fabric.